-As with most of my work, psychotherapy with you is enhanced through the inclusion of a Collaborative/Therapeutic Assessment.
-With assessment-informed psychotherapy, we are better able to understand and find solutions to problems such as
+Psychotherapy with you may be enhanced by including a targeted Collaborative Therapeutic Assessment.
+With assessment-informed psychotherapy, we are better able to understand and find solutions to many life problems.

 However, we may simply begin with focused psychotherapy.
 As issues arise that could be better understood and resolved with more information, I may select from among various psychological tests to aid our work.
 These tests are likely to clarify relevant issues that will guide us in our work together.